addyosmani/backbone-fundamentals/README.md

 });
 ```

 The `require()` method is typically used to load code in a top-level JavaScript file or within a module should you wish to dynamically fetch dependencies.
-An example of its usage is:</p>
+An example of its usage is:

 ```javascript
 // Consider 'foo' and 'bar' are two external modules